Skatterbrainz/cmhealth/README.md

 ## Module Changes and Updates

+* Version 0.4.0.1 (2021-12-19)
+  * All Tests: Code updates to improve performance
+  * Bug fixes
+    * Test-SqlDatabaseNameDefault: was not checking against [Database] parameter value
+    * Test-HostServiceAccounts: incorrect result status and message when not passing
+  * Internal functions: outputtype added for improved compliance

 * Version 0.4.0 (2021-11-18)
   * Out-CmHealthReport
     * Detailed option produces separate files for each test rather than one gigantic stupid-ass endless CVS-receipt-style report